 Go to Google Developers Console and return to the project you created when you first configured the Google Apps Login plugin.
 Return to APIs & Auth -> Credentials, where you will have previously created a ‘Client ID for web application’.

-When you click Create Client ID at the bottom of the dialog box, you will be given a ‘JSON key file’.
-Its extension will be ‘.json’, and you should keep it safe for a future step in this process.
+, and you should keep it safe for a future step in this process.
 You can click the ‘Okay, got it’ box that tells you to keep the file safe.

-While you’re in the Google Developers Console, you may want to enable further APIs under APIs & Auth -> APIs, if you didn’t when you first setup the Google Apps Login plugin.
+While you’re in the Google Developers Console, you may want to enable further APIs under APIs & Auth -> APIs, if you didn’t when you first set up the Google Apps Login plugin.
 Most extensions require the Admin SDK to be enabled.

 Upload JSON key file and Settings to WordPress